NunoDasNeves/sdl-game-starter/README.md

-# Linux + Windows cross platform starting point for game development
+# Linux + Windows sdl layer for game development

-This isn't a library, it is a starting point for game projects.
+This isn't a library, it is a starting point for game projects; this layer is meant to evolve to suit the requirements of the game.

-It's meant to be a personal project, though it may be educational to read.
-Based (in part) on code from https://davidgow.net/handmadepenguin/, https://handmadehero.org/, http://lazyfoo.net/tutorials/SDL/index.php
+Based loosely on videos from [Handmade Hero](https://handmadehero.org/) and the Linux version, [Handmade Penguin](https://davidgow.net/handmadepenguin/).

 ## Build